thomas-keller/thomas-keller.github.io/_posts/articles/2016-06-25-I-analyzed-evolution-2016-twitter-and-you-can-too-for-other-conferences.md

 I put labels on some of the major events of the conference that I could think of that would likely be driving emotive tweets during times (generally the evenings).
 I was pleased that there was generally a nice diurnal cadence to the sentiment where it would fall to kind back near to the neautral 0 baseline, then creep back up in the evenings (seen by the faint vertical lines marking midnights).i

 However, I didn't take the time to actually groundtruth any of these intuitions, so it leaves in many ways a lot of room for improvement.
 I saw a recent post doing a similar analysis of the International Coral Reef 2016 Conference by [Dr. Kirsty L. Nash](http://www.kirstynash.com/icrs2016-summary.html) which was quite fascinating and improves on my attempts in most ways and actually asks an interesting question too: *are coral reef biologist bummers to be around*?
+Her analysis actually dives into what is being talked about during the highs and lows during the conference, which I quite liked.
+Plus, she actually describes sentiment analysis a bit, which I still have yet to do here (maybe one day).

 <img src="https://thomas-keller.github.io/images/evol2016_sentiment_time.png" width="800">

 There are several caveats to this figure.
 First, this was produced using what was using what is known as a "bag of words" sentiment corpus.
 You can get fancier by analyzing the tweet/sentence as a whole, but that's a separate analysis.
 I guess that's all I really want to get into.

+To summarize, in the real business world there are way fancier linear regression/ sentence or n-gram ways to look at language, but more importantly -- **be careful about overinterpreting the silly bumps and curves in your trend lines**!

 <img src="https://thomas-keller.github.io/images/evol2016_numtweets_user.png" width="800">
 The third figure is just the inverse relationship between the frequency of users during the conference with that number of #evol2016.